-My researching for Zoey and the Screaming Monkeys followed a similar path.
+My researching for The Benefits of Being an Octopus followed a similar path.
 A friend of mine who is a counselor in one our neighborhood schools (all of the schools in our town face high levels of poverty) was bemoaning the fact that there aren’t many books dealing with the kind of reality that these children are facing.
 That sparked the idea for this book, and soon I was diving into first person accounts about small town and rural poverty and the working poor.
 I spoke with one of my friend’s colleagues who not only worked closely with these children but grew up with the same issues herself — and I took furious notes.
 I got stacks of books out from the library and bought even more.
 When you read and read and read, you are faced with this:

 So many people facing nearly insurmountable obstacles.

 So many people working to pull themselves up anyway.

 So many people who are forced to be fearless.

 “As the haves and have-nots grow more separate and unequal in America, the working poor don’t get heard from much.
 Now they have a voice—and it’s forthright, funny, and just a little bit furious.